Written by Natalie AsmussenUpdated on April 27, 2026

 To bring you this guide, we compared over 30 leading dialer platforms, drawing on real feedback from 2,000+ sales professionals across user experience platforms like G2, Capterra, or TrustRadius.

-The 20 best dialers for cold calling were selected based on outbound features, ease of use, CRM integration, and compliance—plus how well they performed in real sales workflows.
+The 7 best cloud contact center for SMB were selected based on outbound features, ease of use, CRM integration, and compliance—plus how well they performed in real sales workflows.
 We also reference recent research and industry stats from trusted sources like GrowthList or Cognism, to ensure our recommendations are data-backed.

 What you’ll find here: